 In one-off flash fictions, passages of description may sometimes be minimised, due to the compressed nature of that individual form.
 But in a novella-in-flash, your settings and locations can have a more meaningful role in building story and atmosphere, through the gradual accumulation of detail across chapters.
 Plotting out your settings and locations on a map can also be a fun way to bring to life the novella you are imagining.

-think about your settings as if they were characters or entities in their own right.
+It can be helpful to think about your settings as if they were characters or entities in their own right.
 What’s more, a piece of description is always more than just description.
 It reflects the emotions and inner world of the protagonist or observer.
 The way human participants relate to their physical environment contains dynamic narrative potential.

 Vivid, specific and unusual details can make scenes feel alive.
 Flash fiction writer and editor Randall Brown refers to Charles Baxter’s concept of ‘defamiliarization’, encouraging writers to focus on what’s unfamiliar and atypical about a location, the aspects of a scene that seem idiosyncratic, rather than giving the reader predictable and predetermined details.
 (Randall Brown, Pocket Guide to Flash Fiction (Wynnewood: Matter Press, 2012), pp.128–136)